jesings/JOECC/README.md

 # JOECC
+NOTE: JOECC is a work-in progress, and currently cannot fully compile code

 Jonathan's Optimizing and Extensible C Compiler (pronounced "joke"), called as such because the name, just like any attempt to use the compiler in place of an industrial strength one like gcc or clang, is a poorly written joke.

+## Goals
 JOECC is intended to be ANSI-opinionated, mostly conforming to C99, C11, etc. however it is not intended to be completely ANSI compliant or even to necessarily implement any defined subset of ANSI functionality.
-It is intended to compile most pre-existing well defined C99 compliant code.
+It is intended to compile to x86\_64 most pre-existing well defined C99 compliant code.

-NOTE: JOECC is a work-in progress, and currently cannot fully compile code
+It currently supports reasonably advanced C features such as variable length arrays, compound and designated initializers, and anonymous struct/union members.
+It still lacks support for certain features such as alloca, \_Generic, and flexible struct members.
+JOECC is designed to be self-hosting, and to not require any special software or setup to run other than another C compiler, as it uses the system headers, and has been tested with both GCC and Clang's.

+The other major design goal of JOECC is to be an amateur project--despite the focus on optimization--and not necessarily go by-the-book.
+While this most likely will make for an inferior compiler, as often things are standard for a reason, however I hope should make for a more interesting program, and perhaps can explore some novel techniques.
+One such technique is having the preprocessor embedded into the lexer.
+This allows for the tokenization step to happen lazily, while the code is compiling, and additionally will prevent the need for even tokenizing sections of code which are in false #ifdef or #if statements, as is common with cross-platform code.
+Other such techniques largely involve taking optimization techniques from papers and playing around with them before or during implementation.

+Another design goal is to compile with optimizations very fast, and without optimizations to compile even faster, and in general to be relatively light on system resources/memory uses otherwise..

+A further minor design goal is transparency: for optimization debugging purposes I have implemented visual representations of the code--of the AST and of the 3 address code--which can be generated for later perusal at nearly any stage of the compilation process between parsing and assembly generation.

+## Progress
 - [x] Lexer
 - [x] Parser
 - [x] Preprocessor (part of lexer)